matte black lever door handle installed on an interior door

 Step-by-Step Guide to Reversing a Lever Door Handle

 Reversing a lever door handle is no big deal if you follow these steps.
 I learned this the hard way after my first attempt left the handle wobbly!
-Here’s how to do it right:
+Here’s how to do it right — and if you want to see how a specific brand like Kwikset handles it, see how to take off a Kwikset door handle first.

 1. Check Your Handle Type: Look at your lever handle.
 Is it a keyed entry (with a lock) or a privacy set (no key)?
 Some handles, like Schlage or Kwikset, are designed to be reversible.
 Check the manual or packaging.